 - Control group considerations can be an important consideration in a corporate transaction.

-- Even though certain entities may be disregarded for tax and financial reporting purposes does not mean it can be disregarded for control group purposes.
+- Even though certain entities may be disregarded for tax and financial reporting purposes does not mean they can be disregarded for control group purposes.